dwightjack/yuzu/docs/packages/yuzu/README.md

 this.emit('message', this.state.message);
 ```

-To simplify this operation you can set event - handler pairs on a `on` object passed to `setRef`:
+To simplify this operation you can set event - handler pairs on an `on` object passed to `setRef`:

 ```js
 this.setRef({